tangg6/merge_test_primo/README.md

  Run $ npm start to start the development server.

- Open your browser and visit http://localhost:3000 to see the the website.
+ Open your browser and visit http://localhost:3000 to see the website.

 # To run the unit tests: